vsanin42/minishell/README.md

 	return (mini->cmd_list); // testing
 }
 - had some leaks because we were double freeing when we had non-expandable(bad) envs, but its fixed
-- add WR end of the pipe and RD end of the pipe as file descriptors when we encounter a pipe
 - '"'"a"'"' causes memory leaks
 - working on making lexer norm friendly

 # edge test cases
 - how to handle unclosed brackets or unclosed quotes and pipe at the end of input - HEREDOC ???